Types of Groups

 The leadership of the informal groups develops from within rather than a formal election.
 An individual, who is working in a group for a long time and has a good rapport with other members, may emerge as a leader due to his technical expertise and his seniority.
 For any problem within the group, either technical or social, the members would go to this leader rather than the formally assigned supervisor.

-Group Cohesiveness: Cohesiveness refers to the degree and strength of interpersonal attraction among members of the group.
-High degree of cohesion is highly motivating in achieving the group goals.
+Cohesiveness refers to the degree and strength of interpersonal attraction among members of the group.
+The high degree of cohesion is highly motivating in achieving group goals.
 Members help each other and support each other.
 The degree of cohesiveness depends upon the commonness of the perceived group goal, the size of the group and the ability of the group leader to facilitate cohesion.
-Group cohesion also has synergetic effects where, together they produce much more by the collective efforts than the sum product of the individual efforts.
+Group cohesion also has synergetic effects where together they produce much more by the collective efforts than the sum product of the individual efforts.

 Informal groups are powerful instruments in all organizations and sometimes can make a difference between success and failure.
 A cooperative group makes supervision easier, thus lengthening the effective span of management.
 The group is also there to make sure that the basic principles of the formal organization are not violated.

 For example, if a manager misuses his authority and promotes an unqualified person, the informal group may use its influence in making sure that it does not happen.
 The informal group also serves as an additional channel of communication to the management about conditions of work when such information may not be available through official channels.

 One problem with an informal group is that it is primarily centered towards human elements, that can be highly unpredictable affecting the smooth operations of the organization.
 Due to rules and procedures being unwritten, they can change from situation to situation.
 Also, the informal group can be considered subversive in nature if their goals conflict with the formal organizational goals.